NetaDAOAcademy/CoiningReason/readme.md

-Before talk of "Web 3," there was Bitcoin, and Bitcoin is as much an intervention in digital technologies as it is in monetary theory.
-In this unit, we will explore histories and theories of the "money" concept.
-Human nature's surplus of virtuality will be put into dialogue with the thorny economic problem of surplus value.
+Before talk of "Web 3," there was Bitcoin, and Bitcoin is as much an intervention in digital technology as it is in monetary theory.
+In this unit, we will explore histories and theories of the "money" concept, as well as its .
+Human nature's surplus of virtuality, explored in Unit I, will be put into dialogue with the thorny economic problem of surplus value.

 <details markdown="1">